Bunching and Taxing Multidimensional Skills: Introduction

 In sharp contrast to the benchmark, optimal task intensity in our model depends positively on both of the worker's skills.
-Specifically, each task intensity positively depends on both cognitive and manual skills.
-Unlike in the benchmark, workers with high manual skills also conduct a high levels of cognitive tasks.
+Workers with high manual skills also deliver high levels of cognitive tasks.
 This codependence is lower at the top end of the skill distribution.
-When there is no bunching, the allocations of higher skill workers are closer to their benchmark allocation.
 In the limit, workers face zero distortion in their manual task allocation at the top of the manual skill distribution, meaning there is no dependence of their manual task intensity on their cognitive skills as in the benchmark.
-At the low end of the skill distribution, the distortion from this positive codependence is particularly high.
+At the lower end of the skill distribution, the distortion from this positive codependence is high.

 A central part of our contribution is to characterize patterns of bunching.
-We first show that 9.8 percent of all workers are bunched at the optimum.
+We first show that 10.4 percent of all workers is bunched at the optimum.
 Workers bunch with other workers both near and afar.
-Moreover, workers exclusively bunch with workers that are better in one skill dimension, but worse in another.
-Workers neither bunch with workers over whom they have an absolute advantage nor with workers who have an absolute advantage over them.
+Moreover, workers exclusively bunch with workers that are better in one skill dimension but worse in another.
+Workers do not bunch with workers over whom they have an absolute advantage nor with workers who have an absolute advantage over them.